prokhorvlg/notebot/README.md

 Ultra-popular front end framework, great for single state applications.
 I like Vue but chose **React** because it's more relevant to career and want to keep muscle memory going.

+## Typescript (programming language)

+Enhanced JavaScript which adds static typing.

+No brainer ever since I switched to it.
+Transitioning from JS to TS has reduced the number of random type issues, especially about missing properties on objects, across both my personal and work projects.

 ## SCSS (styles)

 Styles written in SCSS in 2021 because it's super fast to do, it's embedded in my muscle memory.
 Would prefer to use Tailwind nowadays.